CometSb/Monster-Promotion-Redeemer/README.md

 Below are the instructions.

-To get started you need an account on the monster website. https://musicapp.monsterenergyloyalty.com
+To get started you need an account on the monster website.
+Use My Referal Code For 2 Free Codes.
+Code > GPMZKRKWTHGF
+https://musicapp.monsterenergyloyalty.com

 register for an account there, Once on your redeem page open devloper console and go to the network tab.